 Scotland

 Scotland is a country that is part of the United Kingdom.
-Covering the northern third of the island of Great Britain, mainland Scotland has a 96-mile border with England
+Covering the northern third of the island of Great Britain, mainland Scotland has a 96-mile border with England.

 Rugged, colorful, and feisty, Scotland stands apart.
 From its stony architecture to its beautiful landscape, to the proud nature of its people, and their fondness for haggis.
-Scotland is distinctly not England
+Scotland is distinctly not England.

 A proud identity unites the sparsely populated country, all the way from the southern lowlands, which border England just north of Hadrian’s Wall, up to the rocky Highlands and remote islands.
 Outside its main cities, Scotland’s sights are subtle, but the misty glens, countryside castles, and warm culture are engaging.
 It’s easy to fall in love with the irrepressible spirit and beautiful landscape of this faraway corner of Britain.